How Do I Test Backups?

 If this works, you can leave the new hard drive in your machine and keep the old as a spare.

-If it fails, you simply put the old hard drive back in your machine, and move on to diagnose how your backup failed and why.
+If it fails, just put the old hard drive back in your machine and move on to diagnose how and why your backup failed.

 Do this